absoludity/blog/content/post/5-tips-commercial-pilot-license/index.md

 You will be investing a lot of time and money into a pilot school so it is absolutely worthwhile **investing some initial time in choosing a school that not only suits your personal needs, but that you can *trust***.

 Personally, I needed a school which allowed me to progress at my own pace (since I work another job 3 days a week) and wasn't too far from home.
-I ended up doing my commercial license and my multi-engine IFR with [PanAir Flight Training](https://www.panairflighttraining.com/) in Bathurst who have a transparent per-hour cost on their website and a great team to work with.
+I ended up doing my commercial licence and my multi-engine IFR with [PanAir Flight Training](https://www.panairflighttraining.com/) in Bathurst who have a transparent per-hour cost on their website and a great team to work with.
 The Head of Operations, Tammy Camileri, has a lot of experience flying for the [PanAir charter company](https://www.panair.com.au/) together with her partner, Charlie (and they also [race jets on the side](https://www.flylikeagirl.com.au/)).

 But there are many schools out there, some excellent, and some not so great, so it's worth your initial time investment to choose well.
 For what it's worth, I've also had an excellent experience with Luke Patterson, formerly of WardAir at Bathurst, with whom I did my initial PPL training, as well as with the much larger [FlyOz](https://flyoz.com.au/) school at Cowra, through whom I've done various flight examinations.